hingyeung/find-parking/README.md

 ## Serverless Backend of Melbourne City On-street Parking Finder

- This is a serverless backend that serves the frontend of Melbourne City On-street Parking Finder.
+ This is an API implemented with serverless technologies and it serves the frontend of [Melbourne City On-street Parking Finder](https://github.com/hingyeung/find-parking-ui).
 It consists of two components:
  1. An AWS Lambda function that handles queries from UI.
  1. A workflow for ingesting On-street parking sensor data from City of Melbourne Open Data Platform, orchestrated with AWS Step Functions and Lambda functions.